The Way Home

 MEHER BABA: Born Merwan S. Irani in 1894 in Poona, India, Meher Baba is considered by his followers to have been an avatar.
 In 1925, he began a period of silence which he observed for forty years, although he continued to write, and to travel extensively.
 In his own words, “I have come not to teach but to awaken … I have come to sow the seed of love in your hearts so that, in spite of all superficial diversity which your life in illusion must experience and endure, the feeling of oneness, through love, is brought about amongst all the nations, creeds, sects and castes of the world”.
 An internet search of his name yields many responses, among which are http://www.meherbabainformation.org/ and http://www.meherbaba.co.uk/.
 See also Meher Spiritual Center.
 For a few book titles related to Meher Baba, please click here.

 MOTHER OF GOD, MOTHER GOD: In virtually every tradition, there appears the Mother Goddess, or God as Mother.
 This Feminine Principle of the Universe, before Whom and without Whom there is and can be no thing, goes by many names and exhibits various characteristics and tendencies.
 She is powerful and fierce; She is a protector and a teacher; She is generous, nourishing, and merciful.
-Whether as Juno, Aphrodite, Maya, Mary (also Maryam), Isis (also known as Myrionymos, Greek for “she of many names”), Kuan-yin (who is sometimes male, sometimes female) or some other, the Mother Goddess is the Omniscient Omnipresent Omnipotent Queen of all we imagine there to be, of Heaven & of Earth & of Hell.
+Whether as Juno, Aphrodite, Maya, Kali, Durga, Mary (also Maryam), Isis (also known as Myrionymos, Greek for “she of many names”), Kuan-yin (who is sometimes male, sometimes female) or some other, the Mother Goddess is the Omniscient Omnipresent Omnipotent Queen of all we imagine there to be, of Heaven & of Earth & of Hell.
 For countless seekers treading countless paths over countless centuries, “Mother” is safe harbor.
 See also Shakti, God’s Gender.
 In many traditions, “Holy Mother” is a title of respect and adoration given to female Teachers.
 See also Annapurna.
-A truly wondrous book about Mary, the woman and the mother of Jesus, and the ever-present, ever-potent place of the Mother in spirituality, is Mary – A Flesh-and-Blood Biography.
+In our opinion, a truly wondrous book about Mary, the woman and the mother of Jesus, and the ever-present, ever-potent place of the Mother in spirituality, is Mary – A Flesh-and-Blood Biography.